diaHelicoprion00/bifrost/README.md

     * Member Count
     * Description (optional)
     * Access (open/closed)

+* Given a search view
   * Show a list of mentors that are available for a particular course
   * Show a list of study groups that are available for a particular course
   * Show a list of recent posts by users

-* Make a post:
-  * Asking for a mentor's assistance
+* Given a post
-    * Add an Assist button (to establish a student-mentor connection)
+  * Show Assist button to establish student-mentor connection
-  * Asking to create or join a study group
+  * Show button to join a study group
-    * Start discussion thread under post
+  * Show button to start discussion thread under post

-* Allow direct messages between users
+* Given a direct message chat between 2 users
-  * Send and receive text
+  * Allow users to send and receive text messages
-  * Add attachments:
-    * Images

-### Synchronization with an API
-* Push to an API endpoint
-  * User Properties
-  * User messages
-  * Study Group Properties
-  * Study Group List
-  * Mentor Properties
-  * Mentors list
-* Pull from an API endpoint
-  * User Properties
+  * Allow users to send and receive images

+## Enhancements

+* Given a direct message chat between 2 users
+  * Allow users to send and receive images
+  * Allow users to send and receive geolocation data

+* Given a group message chat between N users
-  * User messages
+  * Allow users to send and receive text messages
-  * Study Group Properties
-  * Study Group List
-  * Mentor Properties
-  * Mentors list
+  * Allow users to send and receive images

 ## Getting Started

 This project is a starting point for a Flutter application.